The Miraculous Journey

 The Miraculous Journey (2005 to 2013) is a series of 14 bronze sculptures by the artist Damien Hirst.
 The sculptures are situated outside the Sidra Medical and Research Center in Doha, Qatar.
-The sculptures show the development of a human foetus in the womb, ending with a 46ft tall sculpture of a baby boy.
+The sculptures show the development of a human foetus in the womb, ending with a 46 ft tall sculpture of a baby boy.
 Hirst said that his fascination with childbirth began after the birth of his own children, saying that "Everyone talks about our life's journey, but we have a whole journey before you're born".

 The work was originally unveiled in 2013, but was covered up until November 2018.
 At its 2013 unveiling each sculpture was covered with a balloon that slowly opened to reveal each piece.

-The sculptures vary from 5 to 11 meters in height and collectively weigh 216 tonnes.
+The intermediate sculptures vary from 5 m to 11 m in height and collectively weigh 216 tonnes, with the final piece reaching a height of 14 m.
 The piece is believed to have cost $20 million.

-The Qatari Sheikah Al-Mayassa bint Hamad bin Khalifa Al-Thani visited Hirst's studio in Gloucestershire, England, and was shown drawings from 2005 that Hirst had made of prenatal development.
-Hirst had intended them to be monumental sculptures, and Sheikha al Mayassa imagined situating them in front of the Sidra Medical Center.
+The chairperson of Qatar Museums, Al-Mayassa bint Hamad bin Khalifa Al-Thani, visited Hirst's studio in Gloucestershire, England, and was shown drawings from 2005 that Hirst had made of prenatal development.
+Hirst had intended them to be monumental sculptures, and Al-Mayassa imagined situating them in front of the Sidra Medical Center.